johanvos/openjfxorg/CONTRIBUTING.md

 2. Sign the Contributor License Agreement

-    Please make sure you have signed our [Contributor License Agreement] ((http://www.oracle.com/technetwork/community/oca-486395.html)) .
+    Ultimately, the goal is to send accepted Pull Requests upstream to the OpenJFX repository hosted at Oracle infrastructure.
+Therefore, please make sure you have signed the [Oracle Contributor Agreement] (http://www.oracle.com/technetwork/community/oca-486395.html) .
 We are not asking you to assign copyright to us, but to give us the right to distribute your code without restriction.
 We ask this of all contributors in order to assure our users of the origin and continuing existence of the code.
 You only need to sign the CLA once.

 3. Rebase your changes